You are here

 Università di Firenze, Università di Perugia, Italy (academic year 1979-80);

 Institut d'Études Françaises d'Avignon, France (summer 1982);

 Yale University (M.A., 1984; Ph.D., 1987).

-Following a year at the University of Washington in Seattle, Professor Cavallo has been on the faculty of Columbia's Department of Italian since 1988.
-Her field of specialization is the Renaissance romance epic (primarily Boiardo, Ariosto, and Tasso).
-Other courses she has taught in the department include Petrarch and Boccaccio, fifteenth century civic humanism and Neoplatonism, Machiavelli, Castiglione, the history of the Italian language, Italian cinema, allegorical literature, political literature, and forgotten best-sellers of the Renaissance.
+Professor Cavallo has been on the faculty of Columbia's Department of Italian since 1988.
+Her field of specialization is the Renaissance romance epic (primarily Boiardo, Ariosto, and Tasso) and its performance traditions in the Mediterranean.
+Other courses she has taught in the Department include Petrarch and Boccaccio, fifteenth-century civic humanism and Neoplatonism, Machiavelli, Castiglione, the development of the Italian language, Italian cinema, allegorical literature, political literature, and forgotten best-sellers of the Renaissance.
 In 1995 she founded the Columbia University Summer Program in Scandiano, which she directed for seven consecutive years.
-She has taught Literature Humanities regularly since 1993 and more recently has team-taught the two-semester interdisciplinary colloquium "Nobility and Civility: East and West."
+She taught Literature Humanities regularly since 1993 and has team-taught the interdisciplinary colloquium "Nobility and Civility: East and West" since 2007.